Journey to the West: The Guadalcanal Coastal Walk

 Investigating our lodgings for the night we found a cute three-bedroom hut with eight mattresses and a couply mosquito nets, and two washroom facilities with two toilets and one shower.

 Going outside, it goes from the centre of the earth to balmy paradise cocktail hour, except without cocktails because no one thought to bring any.
 We settle for sucking the raisins in our scroggin and muesli bars hoping for a buzz.
-Zorro makes dinner for all of us (I’m feeling pretty stoked I brought him along) and we stori for a little while before making moves to go to bed.
+My flatmate makes dinner for all of us (I’m feeling pretty stoked I thought to bring him along) and we stori for a little while before making moves to go to bed.

-Knowing what to expect by sleeping in the hut, Zorro and I decide to sleep outside on the sitting bench.
+Knowing what to expect by sleeping in the hut, two of us decide to sleep outside on the sitting bench.

 This is possibly the best decision anyone ever makes during the hike second only to if someone had thought to bring that bottle of wine.
 There are no mosquitoes in this neck of the woods and we are roused only once when one of the dogs tips over the rubbish bin.
 I wake up with a sunrise piercing into my eyeballs at 5:30 am in the morning but there are worse ways to wake up.